Mgallimore88/Lempel-Ziv/README.md

 Lempel ziv

-This python project is to implement Lempel-Ziv compression algorithm as per this video: https://www.youtube.com/watch?v=RV5aUr8sZD0
+This python project is to implement Lempel-Ziv compression algorithm as described in this video: https://www.youtube.com/watch?v=RV5aUr8sZD0

 The encoder algorithm works by iterating along a string of text and building a dictionary of previously unencountered words on the fly.